an1mehacker/SR-Economy-Simulator/README.md

 ### Market
 A Market is a collection of OrderListings that are part of a single Planet or Space Station.
-  - Collection of Order Listing grouped by trade good type and a Sell Listing
+  - Collection of Order Listing and a single Sell Listing grouped by trade good type
   - Collection of TradeGoodStatus grouped by trade good type
   - Development Score that affects all prices on the market

 ### TradeGoodStatus
 Keeps track of vital information about a trade good of a market
   - Daily Fluctuation
-  - Bonuses and Penalties that get applied for a Producer
+  - Producer Modifiers
   - Whether the trade good is essential and legal
   - Equilibrium and Supply quantity
   - Current Market Situation - Balanced, Deficit, Surplus